LiontosDionisis/java-object-oriented-1/README.md

-In this repo i'll be uploading Object Oriented Projects for practising java
+In this repo i'll be practising Object Oriented programming using Java as taught by AUEB Coding Factory